Teach Edge

 • Terms

-TeachEdge is an education web-based application principally used by teachers in secondary schools.
+TeachEdge is a web-based education application used by teachers in UK secondary schools.
 Disclaimer: TeachEdge.ai is independent of, and not endorsed by, any examination board.

-It currently supports GCSE and A Level practice across: Economics, Business, History, English Language, English Literature, Sociology, Politics, Geography, Law, Philosophy, Music, Media, Film Studies, Biology, Maths, Physics, Chemistry, French, Spanish, Criminology and Psychology.
-The aim is simple: reduce marking load while making feedback clearer, more consistent, and more useful for students to act on.
+It currently supports GCSE and A Level practice across: Economics, Business, History, English Language, English Literature, Sociology, Politics, Geography, Law, Philosophy, Music, Media, Film Studies, Biology, Maths, Physics, Chemistry, French, Spanish, Criminology, Psychology and HSC.
+The aim is simple: reduce marking load while making feedback clearer, more consistent, and more useful for students to act on — practical AI for teachers that fits normal classroom routines.

 Teach Edge also includes personalised tutoring.
 Teachers set the topic and students work through a one-to-one conversation that starts with a short baseline check and then proceeds in a Socratic, scaffolded way.
-Crucially, teachers can review full conversations and see summaries of student understanding or misconceptions, including class-level patterns, so tutoring feeds directly back into teaching.
+Crucially, teachers can review full conversations and see summaries of student understanding or misconceptions, including class-level patterns, so tutoring feeds directly back into teaching — another way Teach Edge supports AI feedback that teachers can trust and act on.

 © 2026 TeachEdge.ai.
 All rights reserved.